-With an optimized workflow, DynamicARC can be faster than IMPT, allowing for higher patient throughput.
-A retrospective study was conducted by Corewell Health24 on 21 patients treated with IMPT, representative of the typical case mix of the proton therapy center.
+A retrospective study was conducted by Corewell Health 28 on 21 patients treated with IMPT, representative of the typical case mix of the proton therapy center.
 For each patient, a DynamicARC plan was produced, with similar or better characteristics than the corresponding IMPT plan.
 The team then estimated the irradiation time for each arc plan using an internal model benchmarked on their current ProteusONE solution.
 The total delivery time for the 21 patients was added up and compared to IMPT plans.

 An average reduction of 60% of fraction delivery time per patient was observed.
 Considering the same set-up time, if all patients treated with IMPT were treated with DynamicARC.
+The biggest advantages were seen in the longer treatments, where DynamicARC can have a significant impact in time.